vpsteinmann/vpsteinmann/README.md

-### Hi, it's Vince here 👨🏼‍💻  Welcome to my GitHub profile! 👋
+### Welcome!
+I'm Vince 👨🏼‍💻 👋

-It's still a bit empty here... but I'm on it!
+It's still a bit empty here... but I'm working on it!

 <!--
 **vpsteinmann/vpsteinmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.